Issue #2: Truth

 Bacon’s point being, though we may ask for the truth, most people—in truth—don’t really want to know.

 No matter the type, we all know that confronting the truth can be difficult if it wasn’t what you were expecting.
 So we often filter reality to find the truths that support our own.
 And if those can’t be found we may twist some other material into something resembling the truth.
-Stories with a sense of verisimilitude—or as Stephen Colbert calls it, “truthiness”—can sound right when they’re not.
+Stories with a sense of verisimilitude—or as the comedian Stephen Colbert calls it, “truthiness”—can sound right when they’re not.

 Instead of turning from the answer, like jesting Pilate, it’s now easy to find facts that can be forged into armor rather than shared in good faith.
 And there’s plenty of people out there to tell you just the kind of truth you like.